lucas-deangelis/wordle-helper/readme.md

 Usage: `wordle po*** i`

 First argument is letters where you know the place.
 Has to be exactly 5 letters.
 Fill with \* if you don't know.
 Second arguments is all the letters you don't know the place of, but are in the word.

-A l'air de pas marcher

-Ajouter une liste des lettres "refusées"
+Third arguments is the letters that can't be in the word.
+Example:

 ## Making of